alexklei/docs/site/jbase/jbc/abs/README.md

 where **mathematical expression** can be any character(s) that evaluate to a numeric value.

-An example of it's use is as:
+An example of its use is as:

 ```
 positive_var = ABS(20 - 30 )